 Bottom line

-Before you file for Social Security, check your readiness to retire.
-If you do take your benefits early and regret it, there is a way to fix it, called a withdrawal.
+Before you file for Social Security, check up on your retirement readiness.
+If you do take your benefits early and regret it, there is a way to fix it, which is called a withdrawal.

 The Social Security Administration allows you to cancel your application within 12 months as long as you repay any benefits.
 You will then be able to reapply for benefits at a later date.